 - creating a competitive, connected and greener economy.

-These goals will be reflected in the set of indicators, which will be selected and structured to illustrate the achievements in these areas.
-The set will also contain some basic data on the overall economic performance of the EU.
-For several of the indicators, target values will be determined in line with policy objectives.
+These goals are reflected in the set of indicators, selected and structured to illustrate the achievements in these areas.
+The set also contains some basic data on the overall economic performance of the EU.
+For several of the indicators, target values are determined in line with policy objectives.
 For the Lisbon strategy targets were only used in a very limited number of cases.

 EU 2020 also puts emphasis on comparing EU performance internationally.
-The current list of non-EU countries will thus be further extended to include additional countries, such as Brazil, Russia, India and China (BRIC), if data are available.
+The current list of non-EU countries is further extended to include additional countries, such as Brazil, Russia, India and China (BRIC), if data are available.